Ansh4T3/CodeQuest/README.md

 - Test cases are stored in MongoDB
 - Code execution happens in temporary directories
 - Scoring is percentage-based on hidden test cases

-## 🤝 Contributing

-Feel free to contribute to this project by:
-- Adding support for more programming languages
-- Improving the UI/UX
-- Adding more security features
-- Implementing user authentication
-- Adding leaderboards and rankings

-## 📝 License

-This project is open source and available under the MIT License.